 What to Do When Your Rent is Too High

 Like seemingly everything else, the cost of rent continues to rise in the United States.
-But there is good news: last year’s wild, double-digit increases have subsided, giving way to normal upticks.
+There is good news: wild, double-digit increases of the pandemic-era have subsided, giving way to normal upticks — but rent prices are still much higher than in 2019.

 Sign up for Kiplinger’s Free E-Newsletters